stevenrobertson/sd-docs/report/filtering2.md

   patterns.
 It will only use pixels that match the geometic correlation in the local area causing irregular image noise to be canceled out.
 This means a more accurate color selection for the pixel in question.

+- Permutohedral Lattice
+  The permutohedral lattice is a data structured designed to improve the performance of high-dimensional Gaussian filters including bilateral filtering and nonlocal means filtering.
+It is a projection of the scaled grid (d+1)Z^(d+1) along the vector 1-> = [1,...,1] onto the hyperplane H_d:x->.1-> = 0 and is spanned by the projection of the standard basis for (d+1)Z(d+1) onto H_d [Adams et al, 2010].
+[TODO: Show permutohedral lattice matrix].
+Each of the columns of B_d are basis vectors whose coordinates sum to zero and have a consistent remainder modulo d+1 which is how points on the lattice are determined (the lattice point coordinates have a sum of zero and remainder modulo d+1).
+Lattice points with a remainder of k can be described as a "remainder-k" point.
+The algorithm works by placing pixel values in a high-dimensional space, performing the blur in that space, then sampling the values at their original locations.
+These three steps are often referred to as splatting, blurring, and splicing, respectively [Adams, 2010].

+  Using a permutohedral lattice for n values in d dimensions results in a space complexity in the order of O(dn) and a time complexity of O(d^2 n).
+According to Adams et al, 2010, algorithms based on using the permutohedral lattice are fast enough to do bilateral filtering in real time.
+There are four major steps in algorithms that use the permutohedral lattice.
+First, position vectors for all the locations in high-dimensional space must be generated and stored in the lattice.
+Generating the position vectors for the lattice has a time complexity of O(d).
+Secondly,  splatting is performed by moving pixels onto the vertices of their enclosing simplex using barycentric weights.
+  Splatting has a time complexity of O(d^2 n).
+The next step is the blurring stage which convoles a kernel in each lattice dimension and is performed in O(d^2 l).
+The final step is the slicing stage which is similar to the splatting stage, except done in reverse order; barycentric weights are used to pull pixel values out of the permutohedral lattice.
+The entire algorithm has a time complexity of O(d^2 (n+l)) [Adams, 2010].

 - Gaussian KD-Trees
   The Gaussian filter, bilateral filter, and nonlocal means filters are